Renting business premises

 Arbitration is managed by the Chartered Institute of Arbitrators on the PCA's behalf.

-Scotland has its own Pubs Code from March 2025.
+Scotland has its own Pubs Code, in effect since 31 March 2025.